Evansville, Indiana: Parks and recreation

 Wesselman Woods Nature Preserve is a National Natural Landmark containing approximately 200 acre of virgin bottomland hardwood forest, the largest tract of virgin forest inside any city limits in the United States.
 The Nature Center features exhibits, events, wildlife observation areas, meeting rooms, library, and gift shop.
 Adjacent to the Nature Preserve, Wesselman Park features a Par 3 golf course, basketball courts, tennis courts, sand volleyball courts, softball fields, and a playground.

-Evansville has a municipal park system with 65 parks and 21 special facilities encompassing more than 2300 acre of land in the city of Evansville and Vanderburgh County.
+Evansville has a municipal park system with 65 parks and 21 facilities.
 A bicycle and pedestrian trail extend into adjacent counties and links to the American Discovery Trail.
 This trail system includes the Pigeon Creek Greenway Passage, a 6.75 mi bicycle and pedestrian trail.
 The city's operates four public golf courses, two disc golf courses, Garvin Park, Lloyd Pool, the Goebel Soccer Complex, Swonder Ice Arena and the C.K.
 Newsome Community Center.

 Anchored by the Four Freedoms Monument and the Bally's Evansville, Dress Plaza along the riverfront offers a brick paved walkway above, and tiered seating below with a view of the Ohio River.